-INTERSECT includes three key components:
+INTERSECT included three key components:

-A digital online resource for arts practitioners and organisations with research and case studies made publicly available.
+- A digital online resource for arts practitioners and organisations with research and case studies made publicly available.
 This platform will share knowledge and leading practice.
 Partner research organisations include the Institute of Creative and Cultural Entrepreneurship, Goldsmiths, University of London, Western Sydney University and Diversity Arts Australia.

-A touring platform that supports British artists from minority ethnic backgrounds touring their work in Australia.
+- A touring platform that supports British artists from minority ethnic backgrounds touring their work in Australia.

-* For the purposes of this programme we will use the terminology Aboriginal and Torres Strait Islander, culturally and linguistically diverse and minority ethnic.
+For the purposes of this programme we will use the terminology Aboriginal and Torres Strait Islander, culturally and linguistically diverse and minority ethnic.
 We understand and acknowledge that many people choose to self-identify differently.